Confirm

 You can appoint up to four executors and as few as one.
 Most people appoint two or three.

 Commonly, close family members are chosen as executors perhaps in conjunction with a solicitor or accountant.
 They should be reasonably likely to outlive you and willing and able to take on the responsibility.
-If your trustees live in different countries, or are very busy with their own affairs, they are unlikely to carry out your wishes in the way in which you might want them to do.
+If they live in different countries, or are very busy with their own affairs, they are unlikely to carry out your wishes in the way in which you might want them to do.

 By doing this, you'll be able to consider which possessions you want to pass to specific people, how much in terms of value you give to each beneficiary, and what might be left to be sold, with the money distributed as you wish.